 Safe Travel in The Gambia: The Smiling Coast of Africa

 There are a lot of prejudices about The Gambia I found out when I told people my plans to go travel here.
-The first thing they asked me, and they almost expected it maybe.., was if I was looking for a man?
+The first thing they asked me, and they almost expected it maybe.., was I looking for a man?
 Or bring someone with me..
 Or at least I would be bothered by a lot of men that were looking for a way to get to Europe.

 And then I will start with that immediatly..
 Yes, a lot of people were talking to me.
 I say people because it were not only the men talking to me, it were the ladies also.
 There were a bit more men ofcourse but only because they hang the streets more then ladies.